 Some of the many methods useful for transforming the people-pleasing personality syndrome include the following:

-• Do everything possible to heal your psychological wounds from childhood.
-Because your people-pleasing patterns probably came into existence to help you reduce strong feelings of vulnerability with your parents, to the degree that you can access those earlier hurt and scared parts of yourself, you can let them know that that part of your life exists now only as memory—that you're now grown up and have your own authority, and that your inner security no longer hinges on placating and "making nice" to others.
+- Do everything possible to heal your psychological wounds from childhood.
+Your people-pleasing patterns probably came into existence to help you reduce strong feelings of vulnerability with your parents.
+To the degree that you can access those earlier hurt and scared parts of yourself, you can let them know that that part of your life exists now only as memory—that you're now grown up and have your own authority, and that your inner security no longer hinges on placating and "making nice" to others.
 If you can't seem to reach these early, recessive parts of yourself and resolve what, essentially, are their issues, I'd highly recommend you consider counseling with a therapist who specializes in inner child work (possibly using a modality such as EMDR, Lifespan Integration, or Internal Family Systems Therapy).

-• Become an expert on the subject of people-pleasing.
-Amazon lists no fewer than four books on people-pleasing published since 2002.
-If you're a people-pleaser better able to keep ideas for change fresh by reading regularly on the subject—if reading helps remind you of the bad habits you wish to discard and the new skills you're committed to acquire—then it might make sense to purchase one or more of these books (after reviewing them on Amazon.com).
+- Become an expert on the subject of people-pleasing.
+If you're a people-pleaser, read regularly on the subject—if reading helps remind you of the bad habits you wish to discard and the new skills you're committed to acquiring.
 But beware!
 Reading about something is hardly the same as actually doing it.
 So don't fall into the trap of substituting the intellectual experience of learning more and more about this toxic phenomenon for actively challenging yourself—day-by-day—to alter the personal thoughts and interpersonal behaviors that, till now, have undermined your self-esteem, self-confidence and self-development.

 Throughout this process of recovery—and personal re-discovery—remember that the essence of all of us is worthwhile.
 We all deserve love.
 When we can at last please ourselves—become the loving, supportive, nurturing parent to the wounded child parts deep within us—we'll be well on our way to reclaiming our most authentic self.
 And this is the same self we felt obliged to abandon when pleasing our parents seemed tantamount to our very survival.